zeek/broker/doc/overview.rst

 .. figure:: _images/high-level-comm.png
   :align: center

-There exist two API flavors: a synchronous (blocking) and asynchronous (non-blocking) version.
+The API allows for both synchronous and asynchronous communication.
 Internally, Broker operates entirely asynchronously by leveraging the `C++ Actor Framework (CAF) <http://www.actor-framework.org>`_.
-Users can receive messages either by calling a blocking function call until the next message arrives, or by installing a callback for a specific topic.
+Users can receive messages either explicitly polling for them, or by installing a callback to execute as they come in.

 See :ref:`communication` for concrete usage examples.